 Activity on the Santa Fe Trail between the Missouri River and the Great Bend of the Arkansas greatly diminished in 1866 when the railroad reached Junction City, Kansas.
 Costello sold out to Wise in 1868.
 Wise and Costello were active in establishment of the Town of Marion and organization of the County of Marion.

 The station took its name from its proximity to the “original” Lost Spring on Lyon Creek a mile to the northeast.
 Over the years, however, the spring a few yards northwest of the station on Cress Creek came to be known as “Lost Spring” because of its proximity to Lost Spring Station.
 In 1908, the Marion County Old Settlers organization and the Shields family erected a large granite marker to commemorate the station.
-That monument was originally on the south side of 340 Rd., but was moved to its present location in 2009.
 A blue and white metal sign at the site contains misleading information about the site, but a new historic interpretive sign was erected adjacent to the granite monument in 2010.

 For more information: